mertcanakdeniz/keycloak-sqlserver-docker/mssql/README.md

-This folder exist for db volume.
+This folder exists for db volume.
 So when running "docker compose up" command, we can expect to will creating data, log and file folders.